open-web3-stack/guardian/packages/guardian/docs/Monitor.md

 # Monitor

-Monitor is designed to listen to a task output and if conditions are fulfilled then execute some actions, like running a script or doing http requests.
-Actions are not limited, you can have multiple actions of the same type as well and they will be called at the same time.
-You can create and register custom action and use them everywhere.
+A `monitor` is designed to listen to a task output and execute some actions, like running a script or performing http requests, if the provided conditions are fulfilled.
+The number of actions a guardian can perform for any given task is not limited, you can even have multiple actions of the same type and they will be called at the same time.
+You only need to create and register cutom actions once to be able to use them everywhere.

-Monitors are defined inside the guardian and you can have multiple of them in a guardian.
-See example below:
+Monitors are defined inside the guardian's config file and you can have multiple of them in a guardian.
+See the example below:

 ```yaml
 ...
 acala-guardian: # any name for your guardian